How To Identify A Harp String

 What do the colours mean?

-The standard colour system on all modern concert and lever or celtic harps uses Red for a C and Black for F. Harp strings are colour coded in order for the harpist to identify where he/or she is in the octave (and play the right notes!).
+The standard colour system on all modern concert and lever or Celtic harps uses Red for a C and Black for F. Harp strings are colour coded in order for the harpist to identify where he/or she is in the octave (and play the right notes!).
 This system reaches back nearly 200 years.

 Please note: Some harp string suppliers use different dyes in their strings so sometimes a C string can appear a little purple or an F string a little dark-blue.
+Some makers of nylon strings in particular use blue for their Fs.

 How do I tell the octave?